particle-iot/docs/src/content/tutorials/device-os/device-os.md

 Using publish and a webhook is particularly advantageous on cellular devices.
 It's possible to send an event securely in perhaps 200 bytes.
 Making a TLS/SSL connection to an external web service directly over cellular might use 5000 bytes of data per connection.
 That can add up quickly!

+For [products](/tutorials/device-cloud/console/#product-tools), it's possible receive product events sent by devices using webhooks or the Server-Sent-Events (SSE) data stream.
+This allows PRIVATE events sent from devices to be received by the product even if the devices are claimed to different accounts.
+Note that the product event stream is unidirectional from device to the cloud.
+It's not possible to subscribe to product events on a device.

 #### Particle.subscribe

 [Particle.subscribe](/reference/device-os/firmware/#particle-subscribe-) allows a device to listen for an event from another device or the cloud.